EricaSantos-FullStack/EricaSantos-FullStack/README.md

 - 🔭 I’m currently working as a Software Developer - React & DotNet Core.
 - 💼 In my previous Job, I used to work with JavaScript, NodeJS, ES6, TypeORM, PostgreSQL and GraphQL
 - 🌱 I’m currently learning TypeScript, C#, SOLID, DDD, Performance Management and Optimization.
-- 🎡 Interesting fact: I am also learning DataScience and BI.
+- 🎡 Interesting fact: I am also learning Data Analysis and BI.
 - 🧩 I used to learn Python and PHP for awhile.
 - 👯 I’m looking to collaborate on a study group.
 - 🤔 I’m looking for help with career tips and learning strategies.